BartMassey/lazy-vec/README.md

 work with Rust 1.23.0-nightly as of 2017-11-11.
 Later versions should also work.

+This is a work in progress:

+* Minimal testing has been done.
+* No benchmarking has been done.
+Slowdowns over standard `Vec` are likely quite substantial.
-This is a work in progress.
-Minimal testing has been done.
-The API will be revised to include optional auto-initialize on first read of an element.
+* The API will be revised to include optional auto-initialize on first read of an element.

 This program is licensed under the "MIT License".
 Please see the file LICENSE in the source distribution of this